Hsuan127/graduation_app/README.md

 # graduation_app

-### An APP designed for those who desire to adopt cats or dogs.
+### An APP designed for those who have pets or desire to have one.